opentelekomcloud-docs/cloud-backup-recovery/umn/source/restoring_data/restoring_from_a_cloud_disk_backup.rst

 You can use a disk backup to restore the disk to its state when the backup was created.

+Before restoring the disk data, stop the server to which the disk is attached and detach the disk from the server.
+After the disk data is restored, attach the disk to the server and start the server.

 Prerequisites
 -------------